DiegelD/CarND-Path-Planning-Project/README.md

 *Personal Note, after you understand a "Behavior Planer" you will never look at you own drive skill the same level as before*

+What functionalities belog to a Behavior Planer and what is a Path Planner?
-The figure below shows the full interactions of a Behavior Planer.
-With the control flows and the update times.
-The green box marks the area the is commonly knowns as Path-Planner.
-To enable me to focus just on this topic, all the other functions outside the box are provided by Udacity and briefly described in chapter 5.
+The figure below shows the full interactions of a Behavior Planer with all its belonging functionality, control flows and the update times.
+The green box marks the area that is commonly knowns as Path-Planner.
+This is the focus of this project.
+To enable me to focus on this topic, all the other functions outside the Path Planner are provided by Udacity and briefly described in the Appendix.

 <figure>
  <img src="./readme_data/BC_overview.png" width="360" alt="BehaviourControl" />